Expanded genetic code: Amber codon suppression

 The possibility of reassigning codons was realized by Normanly et al. in 1990, when a viable mutant strain of E. coli read through the UAG ("amber") stop codon.

 This was possible thanks to the rarity of this codon and the fact that release factor 1 alone makes the amber codon terminate translation.
 Later, in the Schultz lab, the tRNATyr/tyrosyl-tRNA synthetase (TyrRS) from Methanococcus jannaschii, an archaebacterium, was used to introduce a tyrosine instead of STOP, the default value of the amber codon.
-This was possible because of the differences between the endogenous bacterial synthases and the orthologous archaeal synthase, which do not recognize each other.
-Subsequently, the group evolved the orthologonal tRNA/synthase pair to utilise the non-standard amino acid O-methyltyrosine.
+This was possible because of the differences between the endogenous bacterial syntheses and the orthologous archaeal synthase, which do not recognize each other.
+Subsequently, the group evolved the orthologonal tRNA/synthase pair to utilize the non-standard amino acid O-methyltyrosine.
 This was followed by the larger naphthylalanine and the photocrosslinking benzoylphenylalanine, which proved the potential utility of the system.

 The amber codon is the least used codon in Escherichia coli, but hijacking it results in a substantial loss of fitness.
-One study, in fact, found that there were at least 83 peptides majorly affected by the readthrough Additionally, the labelling was incomplete.
+One study, in fact, found that there were at least 83 peptides majorly affected by the readthrough.
+Additionally, the labelling was incomplete.
 As a consequence, several strains have been made to reduce the fitness cost, including the removal of all amber codons from the genome.
 In most E. coli K-12 strains (viz.
 Escherichia coli (molecular biology) for strain pedigrees) there are 314 UAG stop codons.
 Consequently, a gargantuan amount of work has gone into the replacement of these.
 One approach pioneered by the group of Prof. George Church from Harvard, was dubbed MAGE in CAGE: this relied on a multiplex transformation and subsequent strain recombination to remove all UAG codons—the latter part presented a halting point in a first paper, but was overcome.
 This resulted in the E. coli strain C321.ΔA, which lacks all UAG codons and RF1.
 This allowed an experiment to be done with this strain to make it "addicted" to the amino acid biphenylalanine by evolving several key enzymes to require it structurally, therefore putting its expanded genetic code under positive selection.